Bill Spivey

 After he testified before a grand jury in New York, he was indicted on perjury charges.
 Although Spivey was not convicted when the case went to trial in 1953, he was prevented from competing in the National Basketball Association (NBA) afterward.
 Spivey instead played professionally for various minor league teams.
-In 10 Eastern Basketball League (EBL) seasons, his teams won three championships.
+In 10 Eastern Professional Basketball League (EPBL) seasons, his teams won three championships.
 Spivey retired in 1968 and became a businessman, working in sales and operating restaurants.
 Upset by the accusations against him in the early 1950s, he was reclusive in his final years.